About the Career

 The Tool and Die Apprenticeship requires 10,000 work hours- 9,424 on the job and 576 in paid related instruction.
 In addition, 8 hours of unpaid related night school is required.

 You can get an idea of what other LTC program graduates are paid by reviewing the LTC graduate follow up survey.

-Companies in the Manitowoc/Sheboygan area that have employed tool and die makers in the past include:
+Companies in the LTC district who currently employ tool and die makers include:

 Upon successful completion of this apprenticeship, you will receive: